CSE232-MSU/CSE232/labs/lab09.md

 }
 ```

-Afterward we should be able to just use `args` for all of our needs, and it should have a more intuitive interface.
+Afterward we should be able to just use `args` for all of our needs, and it should have a more useful and intuitive interface.

 ### Assignment